5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 # Upgrading Clover for macOS 11+ compatibility
+>:warning: The following Guide is for UEFI only!

 ## Why Upgrade?
-Clover's previous `AptioMemoryFixes` are incapable of booting/installing macOS 11 and newer.
-Therefore, OpenCore's Memory Fixes (`OpenRuntime.efi`) have been integrated to keep Clover relevant.
-Since Clover r5126, Aptio Memory fixes are obsolete and no longer supported, so an upgrade to the latest Clover version is mandatory in order to be able to install and boot macOS 11 and newer.
+Clover's previous `AptioMemoryFixes` no longer work in macOS 11 and newer.
+Therefore, OpenCore's memory fixes (included in `OpenRuntime.efi`) have been implemented to keep Clover alive.
+Since Clover r5126, Aptio Memory fixes are obsolete and no longer supported, so an upgrade to the latest Clover version is *mandatory* to install and boot macOS 11 and newer.

-Users who want to stay on macOS Catalina or older should update to [r5123.1](https://github.com/CloverHackyColor/CloverBootloader/releases/tag/5123.1) which is the final version with the old aptio memory fixes but contains the long-awaited fix for `TgtBridge` which had been broken for a long time.
+Users who want to stay on macOS Catalina or older should update to [**r5123.1**](https://github.com/CloverHackyColor/CloverBootloader/releases/tag/5123.1) which is the final revision supporting the old Aptio memory fixes.
+It also contains the long-awaited fix for the `TgtBridge` which had been broken for a long time.

 ## Who is this Guide for?
-This guide is for everyone trying to upgrade to the latest revision of Clover, so they can install and run macOS Big Sur and newer on their machines.
-When updating Clover, there are several obstacles along the way, such as removing old memory fixes, drivers and picking the correct settings for newly added "Quirks" section of the `config.plist`.
-Users who don't want to run macOS Big Sur or newer on their systems don't need to update Clover – although you could, according to the [documentation](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2751618): "New Clover will understand old config.plist.
-You may not change it."
+This guide is for everyone trying to upgrade to the latest revision of Clover, so they can install and run macOS Big Sur and newer on their UEFI machines.
+When updating Clover, there are several obstacles along the way, such as removing old memory fixes and drivers as well as configuring the newly added "Quirks" in the `config.plist`.
+Users who don't want to run macOS Big Sur or newer on their systems don't need to upgrade Clover.

 ## Problem Description
 If you just update your existing "old" Clover EFI by installing the latest `Clover.pkg` like you used to, this will most likely result in an inoperable bootloader due to missing boot parameters in the `config.plist` as well as residual files from the "old" Clover version which need to be removed first.